Computers have played a vital role in creating a central database of patients all over the country.

 It’s important to restrict this access by introducing multi-factor authentication so that only the relevant persons can get through and extract relevant information.

 That’ll be a significant deterrent against hackers attempting to steal information.
-Authentication systems also prevent spoofing; scams that use email and text messages to extract personal details.
+Authentication systems also prevent spoofing; scams that use email and text messages to extract personal details from text mail subscribers.

 Regularly Updating Software